Merry and Gay: Bringing Your Partner Home for the HolidaysLGBTQ Community

 Put some spice in that pumpkin.

 Pack some candles, romantic holiday gifts and other mood-setting items in your suitcase to break out when you are alone behind closed doors.
 Just don’t forget the lube to make sure you get the most out of your intimate moments.
-We can even send you a free sample and a coupon for $1.00 off of a full-size bottle of ASTROGLIDE.
+We can even send you a free sample of ASTROGLIDE!

 The holidays can be an incredibly romantic time for any couple, so no matter what, make sure that you are taking the time to enjoy it together.
 Whatever other drama may arise, the most important thing is that you and your partner are taking this important next step in your relationship together.
 Don’t forget to stop and take the time to let your partner know how much they mean to you and how happy you are to be spending the holidays together.